 Ransomware gangs threaten the security of companies and individuals daily.
 Over the past year, there has been a surge in ransomware attacks leading to long-lasting destruction.
-Barracuda researchers found a 64% increase in ransomware attacks, targeting health care, education, and businesses (financial services, infrastructure, travel, etc.).
+Barracuda researchers found a 64% increase in ransomware attacks, targeting health care, education, and businesses in industries such as (financial services, infrastructure, and travel, among others.

 During the same month, the ransomware gang began posting ads on cybercrime forums (XSS and Exploit) to help them hack into large enterprise networks with revenues of $100m or more within the US, the UK, Canada, and Australia, offering to pay $100,000 for exclusive access.
 The gang is only interested in high-value networks that have between 500 and 15,000 hosts.